 Since the Roe v.
 Wade decision in 1973, abortion has been legal in various degrees in the United States.

-There are many reasons that abortion is now illegal in Missouri, and other states which have enacted similar legislation.
+There are many reasons that abortion then became illegal in Missouri (as of the time of this writing), and in other states which have enacted similar legislation.

 Many of those reasons surround the recognition of the life of the baby growing in the womb, and also, the health and safety of the mother.